ucancallmealicia/archivesspace-collection-control-toolbox/README.md

 ## What's in this Toolbox

-* SQL scripts to analyze your data and prepare update spreadsheets
+* Standalone SQL scripts to analyze your collection control data before update, prepare update spreadsheets, and report on data after update
-* Python scripts to make bulk updates to collection control data
+* Standalone Python scripts to make bulk updates to collection control data
-* More SQL scripts to report on your updated collection control data
-* Simple GUIs which package the above scripts together into easy-to-use interfaces
+* Simple GUIs which package the standalone scripts into easy-to-use interfaces
 * FAQ
 * Suggestions for further study